Nick689/number-to-letter-in-BASIC/README.md

 - English1 pass the test in 188sec, it is compact and easy to read, it is written in 53 lines
 - English2 pass the test in 145sec, is littlely optimised but stays compact
-- English3 pass the test in 100sec, is speed optimized by avoiding arrays and string functions
 - French2 pass the test in 150sec, it is based on English2
 - French3 pass the test in 145sec
 - Spanish pass the test in 180sec, it is based on English2